Updated: Jun 8, 2021

 I first visited a portion of Hadrian’s Wall with my sister on our drive North to Edinburgh for the

 We did a 6.5 mile moderate circular walk taking us through the sycamore gap, probably one of the most photographed sycamores in the area, along Hadrian’s Wall and to the Vindolanda site & Museum.

-It is an iconic tree, I must say!
+It is an iconic tree, just waiting to be photographed!